kathirvel13/ProgrammingNotes/NC Linux.md

 - `rm <file>` - Removes file
 - `cat <file>` - Concatenates contents of the file
 - `which <command>` - Displays the location of that linux command
+- `ps` - Lists all the running processes
 ## Help in Linux
 Solve issues to understand a long command by visiting [https://explainshell.com/](https://explainshell.com/).
 - `man <command>` - Displays the manual page of that linux command
 - `<command> --help` - Lists all functions of the command
 - `apropos <keyword>` - Searching for a command with the given keyword

 # Managing Linux users
 - `sudo adduser <username>` - Adds a user, sets a password and a user directory
 - `sudo useradd <username>` - Just adds a user and does not set a password nor a directory